top of page

 3. Regulatory Readiness and Accountability

-• Audit trails link access to scheduled roles, not just doors and badges
+• Audit trails link access to scheduled roles, not just physical badges

-A major academic hospital using CloudGate PIAM cut security-related complaints from clinical teams by 70%, while improving compliance scores across its departments.
+A large academic hospital using CloudGate PIAM cut security-related complaints from clinical staff by 70%, while improving compliance scores across all departments.

 Case Study: Connecting Security and Care at a 1,200-Bed Medical Center